Healthier Crispier “Baked” Sweet Potato Fries

 • Drain potatoes and then dry with paper towels.
 Make sure that they are very dry or they won’t crisp up.

-• Mix remaining ingredients in medium-sized bowl.
-Place potatoes in the mixture and coat evenly.
+• Mix the olive oil and spices in a medium to large bowl.
+Place potatoes in the mixture and toss to coat evenly.

-• Spread sweet potatoes on a cookie sheet.
-Use two cookie sheets if necessary to prevent potatoes from touching.
+• For crispiness, spread sweet potatoes in a single layer on a baking sheet, lined with parchment paper if desired to prevent sticking.
+Use two baking sheets if necessary to prevent the potato strips from touching.
 (If the fries touch, the potatoes will steam instead of roast.)

-• Place potatoes in oven for 30 minutes or until golden and crispy, turning them occasionally.
+• Place potatoes in oven and bake for 30 minutes or until golden brown and crispy, turning them occasionally.

 For Cinnamon Sugar Sweet Potato Fries